wenquanlu/prompt-augmentation-GRPO/README.md

 ```
 We use greedy decoding with average of 5 inference results as our final reported result due to the stochasticity of vLLM inference engine.

+## Important Q&A
+You might wonder, why the other papers does not show the collapse in their graphs.
+Well, my take is if some paper show up to 500 steps, then what will happen at 1500 steps (or 5000 steps) is not shown.
+If you can keep a model stably training on a dataset for infinite steps in reinforcement learning setting without performance degeneracy, then I think it would be a major breakthrough (that is very continual-learning, AGI-vibe 🤖🧠).
+That's why I think scaling up the training duration is important to extract the most juice out of a given dataset.

 ## Comments

 Our codebase builds heavily on [verl](https://github.com/verl-project/verl), [understand-r1-zero](https://github.com/sail-sg/understand-r1-zero/tree/main) and [TreePO](https://github.com/multimodal-art-projection/TreePO).
 Thanks to their great works!